 Commission Liaison.
-Maintaining a liaison from the Commission to the COA continues to be key to ensuring that the work of the COA and the accreditation system are aligned with the objectives and vision for the accreditation system set forth by the Commission.
-At this time, this position is vacant.
+Maintaining a liaison from the Commission to the COA continues to be key to ensuring that the work of the COA and the accreditation system are aligned with the objectives and vision for the new accreditation system set forth by the Commission.
+At this time, this position is currently vacant.
 Staff will work with the Chair of the Commission to ensure that this vacancy is filled.
 The Commission's liaison will continue to provide an important perspective to COA discussions and serve as an effective means of communication between the COA and the Commission.

 Fee Recovery System for Certain Accreditation Activities and an Annual Accreditation Fee System.
-In 2019, Commission staff withdrew the regulations package on accreditation fees due to significant feedback from the Office of Administrative Law.
-Governor Newsom has since suspended all accreditation fees in 2020-21 and extended the suspension for 2021-22 in order to alleviate some of the financial burden on institutions caused by the pandemic.
-Commission staff will continue to work with the Office of Administrative Law to move forward the associated regulatory package regarding fees, should the fees resume in the future.
+The Commission adopted a cost recovery plan and regulations for the review of new programs and for accreditation activities outside the typical accreditation cycle in October 2013.
+In addition, in 2014, the Commission implemented an annual accreditation fee.
+The annual accreditation fee structure was reviewed in 2016 by the Commission in light of new standards, requirements, and regulations proposed.
+Governor Newsom suspended all accreditation fees in 2020-2021 and extended the suspension for 2021-22 in order to alleviate some of the financial burden on institutions caused by the pandemic.
+Commission staff will continue to work with the Office of Administrative Law to move forward the associated regulatory package regarding fees should the fees resume in the future.